ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: The Identity-aware General PaS Framework

 \subsection{Bipartite Graph Representation}

 Each MIP $P_I = (A, b, c)$ is represented as a bipartite graph following~\cite{gasse2019exact,cai2024learning}.
-The graph $P' = (G, V, C, E)$ contains variable nodes $V$ and constraint nodes $C$, with an edge $(i,j) \in E$ whenever variable $i$ appears in constraint $j$ with a nonzero coefficient.
-This permutation-invariant representation is well-suited for learning, which use 15 variable features (e.g., variable type, bounds), 4 constraint features (e.g., right-hand side and sense), and 1 edge feature (coefficient).
+The graph $P' = (G, V, C, E)$ contains variable nodes $V$ and constraint nodes $C$, with an edge $(i,j) \in E$ existing whenever variable $i$ appears in constraint $j$ with a non-zero coefficient.
+This representation uses 15 variable features (e.g., variable type, objective coefficient, bounds), 4 constraint features (e.g., right-hand side and sense), and 1 edge feature (the constraint matrix coefficient).

-{\textbf{{Limitation of Permutation Invariance:}} While permutation invariance is beneficial for synthetic benchmarks, real-world problems are often instances of a parametric MIP, i.e., they have a fixed underlying structure across instances (e.g., routing, power systems, supply chains).
-Standard bipartite encodings cannot express this correspondence.
-To address this, \textsc{ID-PaS} adds \textit{identity-aware features} and encode the index of each variable using a binary positional vector appended to the original feature set.
-This preserves the advantages of graph-based encoding, while enabling the model to recognize variable identity across instances.
+\textbf{Overcoming Permutation Invariance with Identity Awareness:} While standard bipartite encodings are beneficial for synthetic benchmarks, they are inherently permutation-invariant.
+Real-world problems, however, are typically instances of a parametric MIP governing a fixed underlying infrastructure (e.g., a specific power grid or railway network).
+Standard graph networks cannot recognize that a specific node always corresponds to the same physical entity across different daily instances.
+To address this critical limitation, \textsc{ID-PaS} introduces \textit{identity-aware features}.
+By appending a binary positional vector that encodes the unique index of each variable to the original feature set, \textsc{ID-PaS+} breaks permutation invariance.
+This preserves the structural advantages of GNNs while enabling the model to recognize and learn from the historical behavior of specific variable identities across instances.